-The very definition of a fossil includes objects that have been replaced by another material.
+The very definition of a fossil includes objects that another material has replaced.
 These are called casts.
 Impressions are also fossils, such as the shape of a prehistoric fern leaf embedded in shale rock or the impression of a shell in limestone.
-Somewhat common in Western Pennsylvanian fossils from the Carboniferous are shells that still contain the original material from which they were made.
+Somewhat standard in Western Pennsylvanian fossils from the Carboniferous are shells that still contain the original material from which they were made.

-These shells show up as a white color contrasted in the dark limestone locally.
+These shells show up as a white color contrasted with the dark limestone locally.
 This is said to be preserved aragonite (CaCO3) shell material from the original shell.
-Being over 300+ million years from the present day, it’s quite remarkable that the shell material persists.
-Being a carbonite minteral, aragonite is one of three common carbonite minerals.
-Calcite and Vaterite are the other two that make up the group of three.
+Over 300+ million years from now, it’s pretty remarkable that the shell material persists.
+Being a carbonite mineral, aragonite is one of three common carbonate minerals.
+Calcite and Vaterite are the others.